The Initial Value Problem for Harmonic maps of Cohomogeneity One manifolds: Preliminaries

+Consequently, $M=G\times_KD$ represents a homogeneous disc bundle, where the base space is $G/K$ and the structure group is $H$.
+In this case, the isotropy group $K$ acts on $G\times D$ in the following manner:

 Note further that $G$ acts with cohomogeneity one on $M$ by left multiplication, i.e. for $d\in D$ and $g, \hat{g}\in G$.
 The singular orbit $N:=G\times_K\{0\}$ is diffeomorphic to $G/K$.
-The pricincipal orbits are given by $P_t:=G\times_K\s^{\ell}_t$ for $t$ small enough.
-Here $\s^{\ell}_t\subset D$ denotes the sphere of radius $t$.
-Each $P_t$ is diffeomorphic to $G/H$.
-Using the exponential map, the disk $D$ can G equivariantly be identified with a manifold which is orthogonal to the singular orbit at the point $\gamma(0)$.
+For sufficiently small $t$, the principal orbits are represented by $P_t:=G\times_K\s^{\ell}_t$.
+Here, $\s^{\ell}_t\subset D$ denotes a sphere with radius $t$.
+Every $P_t$ is a diffeomorphic copy of $G/H$.
+By means of the exponential map, one can identify the disk $D$ with a manifold that is orthogonal to the singular orbit at the point $\gamma(0)$ in a G-equivariant way.
 Thus $D$ can be considered as slice of the $G$ action on $M$.